Frzk/r-buildpack/README.md

 > **Warning**\
 > Due to R internals, there are 2 ways of installing a package:
-1. If you chose to install the `latest` version of a package, R is able to automatically download and install it, along with its dependencies.
+> 1. If you chose to install the `latest` version of a package, R is able to
+     automatically download and install it, along with its dependencies.
-2. If you need a specific version of a package, R is not able to automatically download and install the dependencies.
+> 2. If you need a specific version of a package, R is not able to
+     automatically download and install the dependencies.
 You will have to ask the buildpack to install each dependency in the appropriate order.

-Example:

-The following `R-packages` file...
+For example, the following `R-packages` file...
 ```csv
 rlang 1.0.2
 ellipsis *